How to Get Around Ad Blockers

 In some cases, an entire URL will be filtered and Adblock won’t allow you to click it.

 Fear not!
-Here’s a simple two-step process to getting around this:
+Here’s the simple 2-step process for getting around this:

 1 – Create a New File